This page offers an overview of the conference program. For information on how to get to the locations, see the practicalities page.

 - Working on a Dream: Publishing and Linking Belgian Person Observations using Citizen Science – Sytze Van Herck, Rick Mourits and Lise Foket

-Welcome reception and library tour: 16:30-18:00 (approximately)
+Welcome reception and library tour: 16:30-18:00 (drinks 17h)

 Thursday 5 June – Day 2